Tim Anderson Player Props: White Sox vs. Mariners

 Tim Anderson At The Plate

-- Anderson has picked up a hit in 64.0% of his 50 games this season, with multiple hits in 26.0% of those games.
+- Anderson has reached base via a hit in 32 games this year (of 51 played), and had multiple hits in 13 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.